 Myers and Stauffer evaluated the impact of the PDL on beneficiaries' access to PDL program medications.
-The results of this analysis demonstrated that 11.8 percent of unique continuously eligible beneficiaries (121,686 out of 1,028,533) experienced a denied non-preferred point-of-sale pharmacy claim related to a pharmacy point-of-sale PDL edit and did not receive a subsequent paid claim within the same therapeutic drug category.
-This is a 0.9 percent increase when compared to SFY 2019 (10.9%).
-However, beneficiaries may have PDL denials in multiple therapeutic drug categories and when these beneficiaries are allowed to be counted in each applicable therapeutic drug category, only 4 percent of beneficiaries with a denied non-preferred claim did not receive a paid claim within the same therapeutic drug category.
-While slightly larger, this percentage is also comparable to past years (3.5 percent in SFY 2019).
-Additionally, there was a small number (0.3 percent) of beneficiaries who reverted back to a non-preferred medication after switching to a preferred medication due to the PDL program changes in SFY 2020.
+The results of this analysis demonstrated that 12.2 percent of unique, continuously eligible beneficiaries (115,716 out of 951,102) experienced a denied non-preferred point-of-sale pharmacy claim related to a pharmacy point-of-sale PDL edit and did not receive a subsequent paid claim within the same therapeutic drug category.
+This is a 0.4 percent increase when compared to SFY 2020 (11.8 percent).
+However, beneficiaries may have PDL denials in multiple therapeutic drug categories and when these beneficiaries are allowed to be counted in each applicable therapeutic drug category, only 4.0 percent of beneficiaries with a denied non-preferred claim did not receive a paid claim within the same therapeutic drug category.
+This percentage is the same as SFY 2020.
+Additionally, there was a small number (0.36 percent) of beneficiaries who reverted back to a non-preferred medication after switching to a preferred medication due to the PDL program changes in SFY 2021.